Scenic Rim Walking Trail

 In 1878, 154 acres were set aside for the establishment of a Botanical Garden.
 Today, the Garden Reserve extends from the rocky coast of Cherry Tree Bay to Alligator Creek at Finch Bay, along the creek to Hogg Street, Garden Street, in a north-north-easterly line that runs back to the rocks.

 The track leads from Cherry Tree Bay beach through open forest before it joins an old 4WD track to emerge onto the Grassy Hill Road.
-Turn right at the T– junction and continue to the top of Grassy Hill which offers a magnificent 360-degree view.
-Or is you wish to return directly to the Endeavour River foreshore, turn left and follow the bitumen road downhill, turning right at Green Street.
+Turn right at the T– junction and continue to the top of Grassy Hill which offers a magnificent 360-degree view of Cooktown.
+Or if you wish to return directly to the Endeavour River foreshore, turn left and follow the bitumen road downhill, turning right at Green Street.

 From the top of Grassy Hill it is down hill all the way back to the Endeavour River foreshore.